Yuba-Technology/Input-Magic/docs/Project-Structure.md

 The project is divided into three main layers: the Interact Layer, Data Layer, and Rendering Layer.
 These layers work together to handle player input, manage game data, and render the game state, respectively.

-## Core Components

-- **Event Bus**: Facilitates communication between the different layers.
-- **Game Ticks**: Divided into scheduled ticks and random ticks, they handle fixed-frequency tasks and random events.
-- **Data Storage**: Manages all game data storage and retrieval.
-- **Event Queue**: Collects events generated from player actions or internal game logic for processing.

 Each layer has its own set of responsibilities and communicates with the others through an event bus, ensuring efficient transmission of information and control signals.

 ## Project Structure Diagram